SAM-Denton/samde/README.md

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/luna.jpg">

 ## Introduction
-This is an Arch Linux post installation script, it installs what I call "⸰⸫SÅM⸎DE⸪⸰", my desktop environment that uses my custom builds of [suckless](https://suckless.org/) software: [dwm](https://gitlab.com/SamDenton/dwm), [dmenu](https://gitlab.com/SamDenton/dmenu), [st](https://gitlab.com/SamDenton/st) , [dnote](https://gitlab.com/SamDenton/dnote) and [slstatus](https://gitlab.com/SamDenton/slstatus).
-The script also installs my dotfiles, my default programs, the "yay" AUR helper and modifies pacman.conf and makepkg.conf.
+This is an Arch Linux post installation script that installs my desktop environment that is comprised of custom builds of [suckless](https://suckless.org/) software: [dwm](https://gitlab.com/SamDenton/dwm), [dmenu](https://gitlab.com/SamDenton/dmenu), [st](https://gitlab.com/SamDenton/st) , [dnote](https://gitlab.com/SamDenton/dnote) and [slstatus](https://gitlab.com/SamDenton/slstatus).
+The script also installs my dotfiles and the programs I use.

 ## Features

 ### Xresources
-All of my suckless builds have been patched to be able handle settings from [Xresources](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
+All of my suckless builds support [Xresources](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
 This allows settings to be changed on the fly without recompiling.
-Look at the "How my X11 dotfiles work" section if you want more info.

 ### Effortless theming
-All my suckless builds use terminal colorschemes loaded from Xresources.
-You can use my dmenu-samde script to change colorschemes in a matter of seconds.
-The colors are loaded from a single Xresources file rather than having to set the colors in multiple config files.
+You can use my dmenu-samde script to change colorscheme of my suckless builds in a matter of seconds.
+The colorschemes are loaded from a single Xresources file rather than having to set the colors in multiple config files.
+A good amount of colorschemes are included in the [x11/colorschemes](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes) folder from my dotfiles, however if you want more you can get a bunch of colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/colorscheme.gif">